2019 Utility Budget FAQ

 How do Regina’s water and sewer utility rates compare with other cities?

 Regina’s rates for water, sewer and drainage services are average when compared with other major western cities in Canada.
-For 2019, Regina is proposing a rate increase of 3% each year for the next three years.
+The 2019 Utility Budget includes a rate increase of 3% each year for the next three years.
 By comparison, Saskatoon’s proposed utility rate increase in 2019 is 9.25%.

 How does our five-year rate history compare to this year’s proposed increase?